jusotoTEC/tensor_least_square/README.md

 **References:**

 [1] Xeno-canto.org.
 Bird vocalizations of the Blue-throated Toucanet.
 2022, 23 May.
-Available: https://xeno-canto.org/species/ Aulacorhynchus-caeruleogularis
+Available: https://xeno-canto.org/species/Aulacorhynchus-caeruleogularis

 [2] A.-J. Gallego, A. Pertusa, and P. Gil, *Automatic ship classification from optical aerial images with convolutional neural networks,* Remote Sensing, vol. 10, no. 4, p.
 511, 2018.